Question for Short Debate

 My Lords, first, I thank the noble Baroness, Lady Jones of Moulsecoomb, for tabling this Question for Short Debate today.
 As other noble Lords have said, this is a very important matter and I hope we can come back to it in a much longer debate—maybe even as part of a government Bill as it is a very important issue.
 It is certainly time that we considered the issues of facial recognition technology today in relation to security and policing.
 As this is a short debate and I have no additional time for my contribution, I shall not respond in detail to the points other noble Lords have made, although I shall make some reference to them in my remarks.

 The noble Lord, Lord Wasserman, made the important point about the need for national and international technological standards in facial recognition.
 He talked about DNA and fingerprinting, which again is very important.
-I agree with his point about the fact that there are all these cameras around and their quality can vary dramatically, from very grainy images to very detailed images.
+I agree that there are all these cameras around and their quality can vary dramatically, from very grainy images to very detailed images.
 So it is also important that we get the standards correct so that they can be used to protect us.

 The noble Lord, Lord Evans of Weardale, highlighted the important role that these technologies play in the fight against terrorism, for the security services.
 I fully support the use of such technologies in that respect but, again, we should always ensure that they are used with the appropriate safeguards.
 The right reverend Prelate the Bishop of St Albans set that point out in terms of the debate that we need.
 I talked at the start of my remarks about data: what it is, what we have and how we protect it.
 We need to come back to the issue at a later date, but I shall end my remarks there.